SFD battles large commercial fire in abandoned building

 SHREVEPORT, La.
-(KTAL/KMSS) For more than an hour, Shreveport firefighters have been battling a huge commercial fire in an abandoned building on Jordan and Jacobs Streets in Shreveport.
+(KTAL/KMSS) For more than an hour, Shreveport firefighters battled a huge fire in an abandoned commercial building in the 1500 block of Southern in Shreveport.

-The Shreveport Fire Department was dispatched to the fire at around 11:50 a.m. today, and at 1 p.m. the fire had not been brought under control.
+The Shreveport Fire Department was dispatched to the fire at around 11:50 a.m. today, and it took more than an hour to bring the fire under control.

-According to EMT Officer Clarence Reese, who is on the scene, the building was abandoned, but there are things inside the building.
+According to EMT Officer Clarence Reese, who was on the scene, the building was abandoned, but there were things inside.

-NBC6/FOX33 has a crew on the scene and will bring details as they become available.
+NBC6/FOX33 had a crew on the scene and will bring details at 9 tonight on FOX33, and at 10 p.m., only on NBC6.

 Stay up to date with the latest news and weather by downloading the Arklatexhomepage News App from the App Store or Google Play.